PedroCristo/README-TEST/README.md

 ![Login Page](./assets/images/readme/features/tasty_blog_login_page.jpg)

-* On the Login Page, users can log in to the website and have access to their Profile Page, upload an user image, comment on a post, delete a comment and like/unlike a recipe.
+* On the Login Page, users can log in to the website by inputting the username and password and have access to website services for a user registered..

 ### Logout Page

 ![Logout Page](./assets/images/readme/features/tasty_blog_logout_page.jpg)

-* OOn the Logout Page, users can confirm that they wish to exit the website.
+* On the Logout Page, users can confirm that they wish to exit the website.

 ### User Profile Page